Team-Cyfer-Trace/Stegacrypt/README.md

 # StegaCrypt

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Python](https://img.shields.io/badge/python-3.7%2B-brightgreen.svg)](https://www.python.org/)

-**StegaCrypt** is a CLI tool for securely hiding messages in images using steganography, combined with robust encryption and decryption features.
+**StegaCrypt** is a CLI tool for securely hiding messages in images using steganography, combined with robust encryption and decryption.
 It allows users to securely share sensitive data by embedding it into image files.

 ---